stefanpejcic/dev.openpanel.com/docs/cli/php.md

 ### List available versions

-To get available (that can be installed) PHP versions for users' OS, run the following command:
+To get available (that can be installed) PHP versions for users' container, run the following command:

 ```bash
 opencli php-available_versions <USERNAME>